LaunchSchoolKalisz/Launch_School_RB120/interview_prep/explaining_code.md

 Easier to conceptualize objects as real life objects.

 ## Classes
-Basic oulines of what an object is made of.
+Basic outlines of what an object is made of.
 Classes define the attributes and the behaviors of its objects.
 Classes group common behaviors(methods).

 ```
 class Person
   def initialize(name)
     @name = name
   end
 end